manfromexistence/open-thoughts/README.md

 ```

 # OpenThoughts2-1M Data Generation
 The [OpenThoughts2-1M](https://huggingface.co/datasets/open-thoughts/OpenThoughts2-1M) dataset is a combination of [OpenThoughts-114k](https://huggingface.co/datasets/open-thoughts/OpenThoughts-114k), [OpenR1](https://huggingface.co/open-r1), and our newly generated math and code reasoning data.
-We generate the additional math and code data by ablating on various question generation methodologies and sampling from the highest performing ones.
+We generate the additional math and code data by ablating on 26 different question generation methodologies and sampling from the highest performing ones.

 The recipe is outlined below:
 <picture>